-- If your child is taking any of these drugs: Abatacept or anakinra.
+- If you are taking any of these drugs: Abatacept or anakinra.

 This is not a list of all drugs or health problems that interact with this drug.

-- Talk with the doctor before your child gets any vaccines.
+- Talk with your doctor before getting any vaccines.
 Use of some vaccines with this drug may raise the chance of an infection.